studydefi/studydefi.com/content/blog/forking-off-mainnet/index.md

 ---
 title: "Forking off Mainnet — Developing in the Real World"
 date: "2020-04-24"
-description: "A guide on building and testing with existing Mainnet protocols"
+description: "Working with existing protocols can be hard, but it doesn't have to be."
 thumbnail: "./building-blocks.jpg"
 ---